-As soon as MAA receives your application documents and fee, we will assign you to one of our wonderfully competent Caseworkers.
+As soon as MAA approves your application and your application fee is received, we will assign you to one of our wonderfully competent Caseworkers.
 Your Caseworker will be your primary contact throughout your adoption to answer questions, provide additional information, and support you through each step of the process.
-At this time, we will also send you the MAA New Client Packet which includes all of the step-by-step instructions for the first stages of the adoption process, including the home study, the pre-adoptive training, the US immigration application, and the dossier.
+At this time, we will also issue the MAA New Client Packet which includes all of the step-by-step instructions for the first stages of the adoption process, including the home study, the pre-adoptive training, the US immigration application, and the dossier.

-The New Client Packet will also contain the MAA Adoption Contract and other documents that need to be signed and returned to MAA as soon as possible.
+Along with the issuance of the New Client Packet , you will also receive the MAA Adoption Contract and other documents that must be signed and returned to MAA before you can move onto the next steps.

 - Using MAA as your home study provider (residents of Delaware, Illinois, New Jersey and Pennsylvania).

 - Using another agency as your home study provider (residents of other states).

 Matching with a Waiting Child (Waiting Child Program)

 “We just committed to a Bulgarian waiting child through Madison Adoption Associates!
 Now what do we do?”

 The prospective adoptive family should do the following research and preparation before submitting an Adoption Application to MAA to pursue a specific waiting child:

 - Research the child’s medical condition(s), including appropriate support groups for parenting a child with those special needs.
 Please refer to these medical resources as needed:

 - Obtain detailed information from doctors, specialists, friends, or families who have children with the same conditions.